 Changes in the skin over age appear in the whole body, but there are significant differences to be seen over skin which has been exposed to solar rays and the skin which has not.
 The exposed skin appears dry, wrinkled and has brown patchy pigmentation, together with dilated capillaries.
 The ageing process is perceptibly more marked.

 All the above seem to point to the need for active ingredients in skincare.
-For example, vitamin C is helpful for stimulating the thymus, and adding hyaluronic acid to skincare can, in fact, help to supplement the natural hyaluronic acids already present in the skin.
+For example, vitamin C is helpful for stimulating the thymus, and adding hyaluronic acid to skincare can in fact, help to supplement the natural hyaluronic acids already present in the skin.
 This is why skincare formulation is really important – every level has to be thought through before creating the recipe for testing.

-It is really important to realise that ageing factors such as collagen collapse may not be reversible.
+It is really important to realise that aging factors such as collagen collapse may not be reversible.
 Once elastic has lost its stretch it is really hard, if not impossible to get that back, so any skincare claims need to be read with a pinch of salt.

-For skincare to work properly, it has to be light – the use of occlusive cosmetics prevents the skin from ‘breathing’.
+For skincare to work properly, it has to be light - the use of occlusive cosmetics prevents the skin from ‘breathing’.
 Oxygen is needed by the skin to create new cells and to maintain a fresh look.
 Water is also needed by the skin, so any good moisturiser needs to present water in a way that it is easily absorbed by the skin, and not in a heavy base that will prevent skin breathing.
-It is, in fact, a real science to make a decent moisturiser, and generally the more you pay for it, the better it is at delivering water to the deeper levels of the skin.
+It is, in fact, a real science to make a decent moisturiser, and generally the more you pay for it, the better it is at delivering water to the deeper levels of skin.